Abstract

 Introduction

 In neurodegenerative disease, prions and protein aggregates can transfer among cells of the nervous system to promote pathology spread 1,2.
 Determination of the factors that enhance or deter pathological transfer is therefore a central goal in the effort to clinically address neurodegenerative disease.
 Study of aggregate transfer in the context of the mammalian brain is a major experimental challenge as events are rare, sporadic and transiently apparent, and tissue is not easily accessible for in vivo observation.
-We model aggregate transfer by proteostressed ALMR touch receptor neurons 3-5 in the living C. elegans nervous system, an experimental system that enables molecular and genetic manipulation and evaluation in physiological context, directly through the transparent cuticle 6.
+We model aggregate transfer by proteostressed ALMR touch receptor neurons in the living C. elegans nervous system 3–5, an experimental system that enables molecular and genetic manipulation and evaluation in physiological context, directly through the transparent cuticle 6.

 More specifically, C. elegans adult neurons can extrude large vesicles called exophers (∼5µm, 100X larger than exosomes) that carry potentially deleterious proteins and organelles out of the neuron 3–5.
 Disrupting proteostasis via diminished chaperone expression, autophagy, proteasome activity, or over-expressing aggregating proteins like human Alzheimer’s disease associated fragment Aβ1-42, expanded polyglutamine Q128 protein, or high concentration mCherry fluorophore, increases exopher production from the affected neurons.
 Neurons that express proteotoxic transgenes maintain higher functionality if those neurons produce exophers as compared to those that do not, suggesting that exopher-genesis can be neuroprotective, at least in young adult neurons.
 Extruded exopher contents can be transferred to neighboring glial-like hypodermal cell for content degradation in the lysosomal network 7.
 Several mammalian models feature similar biology 8–12, and thus we speculate that the basic transfer biology represents a conserved process that can be recruited for animal-wide proteostasis balance.

 Neuronal exophers are generated only in adult animals, with an unexpected pattern of a peak at young adult days 2-3 and then later in age with more variable onset 3.
-While using chemical regent FuDR to block progeny production for aging studies, we found that blocking reproduction strongly limited the early adult peak of exopher production.
+While using chemical regent 5-fluoro-2’-deoxyuridine (FUdR) to block progeny production for aging studies, we found that blocking reproduction strongly limited the early adult peak of exopher production.
 Here we report data that support that early adult exopher production is sensitive to the load of eggs in the reproductive tract.
 We document that uterine expansion, rather than chemical signals emanating from fertilized eggs, correlates strongly with level of exopher production and suggest a model in which mechanical signaling, normally induced across generations from egg to parent via uterine stretch, is a license for proteostressed neurons to release potentially toxic materials in large extracellular vesicles.

 Mechanical signaling exerts a profound impact on virtually all cell types, and has been implicated in traumatic brain injury and neurodegenerative disease, yet remains poorly understood 13.
-Our observations direct enhanced experimental attention to studies of how mechanical force can influence extracellular vesicle formation and aggregate transfer in living brain and in neurodegenerative disease.
+Our observations direct enhanced experimental attention to studies on how mechanical force can influence extracellular vesicle formation and aggregate transfer in the living brain and in neurodegenerative disease.

 Results